Lights (musician): 2024–present: A6

 On February 9, 2024, Felix Cartal and Lights released another track together, titled "Feel Less".
 She also appeared on the PVRIS track "The Blob", released June 20, 2024.
 It was announced that Lights would be appearing at the inaugural All Your Friends festival in Burls Creek, ON, on August 24, 2024 alongside artists like Billy Talent and Silverstein.
 Lights also appeared at several shows of Deadmau5's retro5pective tour, celebrating 25 years of his career.

 She also teased on her social media clips of her working on new music in Berlin, Germany.

 A new single, "Damage", was released on September 27, 2024.
 Alongside the release, she released a video featuring her cutting her hair off to shoulder length, after years of having longer distinct hairstyles.
 Lights performed on September 28, 2024 at the Canadian Songwriters Hall of Fame Induction Ceremony at Massey Hall, honouring inductee Sarah McLachlan, where she covered Sarah's track "Building A Mystery".

 Lights announced her sixth record, A6, would be released on May 2, 2025.
 She also released a second single from the record, "Alive Again", on February 7, 2025.
 "Alive Again" is Lights's first track to chart on the Modern Rock charts in Canada.
 Interacting music videos were put out alongside the singles "Surface Tension" and "White Paper Palm Trees" on April 4, 2025, ahead of the record's release.
 A tour across North America in support of the record began on May 8, 2025 in Victoria, BC.
+All the tour dates sold out before a summer of festival dates, including Calgary Stampede, and Halifax Music Festival.

+On January 30, 2026, Lights released A6EXTENDED, an extended version of A6 featuring 8 new songs.
+The Come Get Your Girl Tour kicked off on February 13, 2026 in Edmonton, AB.
+Also in 2026 Lights opened several shows for Bryan Adams on the Canadian leg of his Roll With The Punches world tour.